 If you are new to model aviation, we can give you an introductory flying lesson on one of our club trainer airplanes.
 With some ground school and a dual control set up you can take control of a powered flying airplane, against beautiful background of the San Gabriel mountains.
 Call one of the club officers to arrange this.
 As a courtesy if you make such an arrangment please honor it, or call if you must cancel.

 If you have your own aircraft, we can help with inspection, set up and test flying by one of our members.
 If you want to fly your own aircraft you must have a current AMA membership card with you.
-We allow two 'guest' flying sessions, after that we ask that you become a member.
+We allow two 'guest' flying sessions, after that we ask that you apply to become a member.

 The AMA (Academy of Model Aeronautics) is the national organization for model aviation in the United States.
 They provide insurance for our activities, and they lobby the government for the preservation of our access to the radio frequencies and FAA permissions we need to fly.
 For information about AMA MEMBERSHIP CLICK HERE.

 Under the current FAA regulations, recreational and hobby model aircraft flyers are compliant if they fly in accordance with the AMA Safety Code and related AMA documents (regarding large aircraft, FPV, tubines, etc).

 FAA registration is required for hobby model aircraft over 250 gram weight.
 However the club or AMA does not currently inspect aircraft for compliance.
 AMA does require identifying information be attached to aircraft.

 The club has a number of events during the year to which spectators are welcome.
 These include float flying on the lake inside the Santa Fe Dam recreation area.
 These are usually on the Saturday after the club meeting in odd numbered months.
 We also have open house, swap meet, and the National Model Aviation Day event in August.
 Look on the website for specifics.